censorship-no-archive/ceno1/doc/threatModel.md

 Users can always drop a channel and establish a new one.
 Spammers cannot interfere with already established channels, but can only spam their own channel.
-Spamming the channel establishment mechanism might temporarily prevent new users from establishing a new channel with a Bridge, but will not result in Denial of Service of the rest of CENO functionality.
+Spamming the channel establishment mechanism might temporarily prevent new users from establishing a new channel with a bridge, but will not result in Denial of Service of the rest of CENO functionality.
 Notably, the design of our signaling mechanism requires no prior authentication or manual interaction by the users, is significantly efficient compared to similar ones, and can scale